Linux kernel module management tools and library helps service & repair HP printer issues which may lead to lower your printer maintenance costs!

-The module-init-tools package includes various programs needed for automatic loading and unloading of modules under 2.6 and later kernels, as well as other module management programs.
-Device drivers and filesystems are two examples of loaded and unloaded modules.
+Some printer technicians in UAE use ‘module-init-tools’ package to repair and maintain printers in Dubai like HP Designjet plotters, Laserjet printers and Sharp printers and copier machines.
+The package includes various tools and printer drivers needed for automatic loading and maintenance of printer service modules under 2.6 and later kernels, as well as other canon printer service module management programs.
+Printer, plotter and copier drivers and filesystems are two examples of loaded and unloaded modules.
+Read more here to find a HP printer service center Dubai technician.

 - Bugs: Please send email to list